dzaninov/OpenVPN/README.md

 ## Warnings
 This configuration is not suported by NameCheap.

-I tested this to work only on Windows.

-Not yet sure how secure it is, use at your own risk.
+Use at your own risk.

 ## Download the CA certificate
 Go to this link: